 - group homes

-- addictions treatment centres
+- addictions and mental health treatment and rehabilitation centres

 - supportive living settings